ABOUT

 BIOGRAPHY

-After earning her Bachelor's degree in Visual Arts from NABA - Nuova Accademia di Belle Arti in Milan, she continued her studies by enrolling in the Master's program in Visual Arts and Curatorial Studies.
+Rebecca Momoli (Castelfranco Veneto, 2000) is a multidisciplinary artist, activist, poet, and researcher based in Milan.
+After earning a Bachelor's Degree in Visual Arts from NABA – Nuova Accademia di Belle Arti in Milan, she continued her studies by enrolling in the Master’s program in Visual Arts and Curatorial Studies.

-She contributed to the technical team for Due Qui / To Hear, a solo exhibition by Massimo Bartolini curated by Luca Cerizza at the Italian Pavilion at the 60th Venice Biennale; she assisted Nicola Ricciardi for David Horvitz's solo exhibition Abandon the Place at BiM, Milan; and worked with the multidisciplinary production studio Specific, composed of Patrick Tuttofuoco, Andrea Sala, Alessandra Pallotta, Nic Bello, and Stefano D’Amelio at BiM Milan.
+She contributed to the technical team of Due Qui / To Hear, a solo exhibition by Massimo Bartolini curated by Luca Cerizza at the Italian Pavilion of the 60th Venice Biennale; assisted Nicola Ricciardi for David Horvitz’s solo exhibition Abandon the Place at BiM in Milan; and worked with the multidisciplinary production studio Specific, composed of Patrick Tuttofuoco, Andrea Sala, Alessandra Pallotta, Nic Bello, and Stefano D'Amelio at BiM in Milan.
 She has collaborated with Warner Bros, Artribune, and Non Una Di Meno Pordenone.
-She realized "Her name is Revolution," a feminist public art project with Cheap Festival as part of MATRIA | Imaginaries of Contemporary Motherhood | by ERT Emilia Romagna Teatro Fondazione.
+She created Her name is Revolution, a feminist public art project with Cheap Festival as part of MATRIA | Imaginaries of Contemporary Motherhood, curated by ERT Emilia Romagna Teatro Fondazione.

 STATEMENT